 Washoe Meadows State Park is open year-round.
-Hike and mountain bike in the park during the warmer months and snowshoe and cross-country ski in the snowy ones.
-Angora Creek and the Upper Truckee River run through Washoe Meadows, so much of the park’s terrain is moist and home to many varieties of wildflowers throughout the spring and summer.
+Hike through the park during the warmer months and snowshoe and cross-country ski in the snowy ones.
+Angora Creek and the Upper Truckee River run through Washoe Meadows State Park, so much of the park’s terrain is moist and home to many varieties of wildflowers throughout the spring and summer.
+Since there is so much water in and around Washoe Meadows State Park, it’s a great location for birding.
 The park offers sweeping views of Freel Peak, Mount Tallac, Angora Peak, and nearby Twin Peaks.
+Hiking through the park is about as flat as it gets at Lake Tahoe, so this location is perfect for young children and elderly adults.
+Just keep in mind that since it is a meadow, large sections of the park can be submerged underwater early in the spring and summer (based on the previous winter’s snowfall).
+And a fun fact about the park is that scenes for Top Gun 2: Maverick, starring Tom Cruise, were filmed in December 2018 near this route’s turnaround point.

 Trail Data (approximations):